harley/orchestars/docs/qr-checkin.md

 *   **As an Event Admin, I want to:**
     *   Quickly scan a QR code on an attendee's ticket to validate it.
     *   Receive immediate, clear feedback on whether a ticket is valid, already used, or invalid.
-    *   Use the device's flashlight to scan tickets in low-light environments.
     *   See a history of my recent scans during my session.
     *   Have a fallback option for manual ticket code entry if a QR code is unreadable.
     *   Be automatically redirected back to the scanner page if my session expires and I have to log in again.